-- Progression onto the degree element of Business Management and Leadership BA (Hons) is designed to help you establish key leadership skills, from managing people and resources to strategic planning.
-The Business Management and Leadership degree course focuses on contemporary management issues, giving you the opportunity to develop a wealth of general skills needed to aid progression from an operational level through to leadership.
+- Progression onto the Business Management and Leadership BA (Hons) degree is designed to help you establish key leadership skills, from managing people and resources to strategic planning.
+Our course focuses on contemporary management issues, giving you the opportunity to develop a wealth of general skills needed to aid progression from an operational level through to leadership.

-- For students on the Business Management and Leadership BA (Hons) degree, alongside your studies, you get the chance to conduct critical research with our experienced staff, learn from guest visitors and take part in invaluable practical modules.
+- For students on the Business Management and Leadership BA (Hons) degree, you will get the chance to conduct critical research with our experienced staff, learn from guest visitors and take part in invaluable practical modules.
 Guest visitors are subject to availability.

 Accreditation and Professional Recognition

 The Business Management and Leadership BA (Hons) degree part of this course is currently accredited and recognised by the following bodies for the 2022/2023 intake1:

 The Business Management and Leadership BA (Hons) degree part of this course has been developed to allow modules to align to the Chartered Management Institute (CMI) qualification.
 On completion of your degree you will achieve a CMI Level 5 Diploma in Management & Leadership, this means you graduate with two qualifications instead of one, an attractive prospect to employers.
 Students who undertake this course are awarded membership for the duration of the programme and one year after graduating for free.
 This valuable membership gives students access to resources, journals and professional insights, while putting students in the same arena as practicing managers.
 Coventry University’s accreditation with CMI is currently ongoing for the relevant modules and is regularly reviewed and monitored by the CMI through their quality systems.

 Chat with an advisor now or leave a message and we’ll get back to you as soon as we can.Chat nowLeave a message